Estimating the entanglement of random multipartite quantum states: Introduction

-We then study, for the first time, the genuinely multipartite entanglement of random matrix product states (MPS) using the numerical algorithms that we develop.
-Up to now, the main focus in the random MPS literature was the understanding of their bipartite entanglement or correlations, over a bipartition that respects the tensor network structure \cite{garnerone2010typicality,collins2013matrix,gonzalezguillen2018spectral,haferkamp2021emergent,lancien2022correlation}.
-The novelty of our work is to derive numerical results about the typical \emph{multipartite} entanglement of such states that are of paramount importance in theoretical physics and condensed matter theory.
+We then present, for the first time, the genuinely multipartite entanglement of random matrix product states (MPS) using the numerical algorithms that we develop.
+Up to now, the main focus in random MPS literature was the understanding of their bipartite entanglement or correlations, over a bipartition that respects the tensor network structure \cite{garnerone2010typicality,collins2013matrix,gonzalezguillen2018spectral,haferkamp2021emergent,lancien2022correlation}.
+The novelty of our work is to provide numerical results about the typical multipartite entanglement of such states that are of paramount importance in theoretical physics and condensed matter theory.
 We compare these values to the ones of Gaussian tensors, showing agreement in the limit of large bond dimension.
-We also study the effect of (partial) symmetrization on the entanglement of the states.\\
+We also study the effect of introducing translation invariance through (partial) symmetrization on the entanglement of these states.
+Finally, in addition to our proposed algorithms and numerical results, we posit two conjectures on the asymptotic behavior of the injective norms of random (real and complex) Gaussian tensors and random Gaussian MPS.\\